CalumJEadie/bike-marketplace-mvp/README.md

 See https://devcenter.heroku.com/articles/getting-started-with-django for more information.

-Create a Heroku app if one hasn't already been created.
+Create a Heroku app, if one hasn't already been created.

 ```sh
 $ heroku create bike-marketplace-mvp